 Some manufacturers use the ever-present smartphone as the basis of their new products.
 The new app klickcheck developed by Zeppelin Lab GmbH is designed for leasing companies in the building industry.
 It provides an easy way to collect all documents that are needed for equipment handover and store them in the cloud.
 The machines are identified through a QR code and examined using individual checklists on the smartphone.
 Users and lessors can digitally document damage and defects in pictures and texts.

 Sophisticated planning programs have been mainstays in formwork technology for years now.
 The Doka company takes things a step farther.
-At the world’s largest trade fair, it will showcase a digital system that will help surveyors and construction crews quickly and precisely set up a wall formwork for self-climbing systems.
+At the world’s largest trade fair, it showcased a digital system that will help surveyors and construction crews quickly and precisely set up a wall formwork for self-climbing systems.
 The key is measuring sensors that are affixed to defined points on the formwork and communicate wirelessly with a central processing unit.
-Doka has been nominated for the bauma Innovation Award 2019 in the Digital Systems category for this solution.
+Doka was nominated for the bauma Innovation Award 2019 in the Digital Systems category for this solution.

 Sensors are being designed to make machines smarter, too.
 Liebherr-International AG will present a package of intelligent assistant systems for its large wheel loaders.
 This will include an active person-recognition system in the back.
 The system uses sensors to independently differentiate between people and static objects.
 When people are detected in the hazard zone, the system sends out a warning at greater distance than it does for walls or pillars.